Dental Implants – Midland, TX

 The Most Comprehensive Tooth Replacement to Date

-Tooth loss affects millions of Americans every day.
-While many of them are older, there are still 178 million Americans that are missing at least one tooth.
-The most traditional solution for tooth replacement is placing a bridge or denture, but these solutions often come with setbacks that turn people off to tooth replacement entirely.
+Tooth loss is more common than you might think.
+In fact, about 178 million American adults are missing at least one tooth.
+The traditional way to replace missing teeth is with a dental bridge or denture, but these solutions often come with setbacks that turn people off from tooth replacement entirely.
 Thankfully, dental implants in Midland, TX offer a long-term solution, complete with unique benefits you won’t find with typical tooth replacements.
+Dr. Laura Philipps partners with the best dental implant experts in the area to ensure your treatment is of the highest quality.
 To schedule your first dental implant consultation, give our dental office a call today!

 Why Choose Laura Philipps, DMD for Dental Implants?